Extract of the 2019-2020 Guidelines

 The Fund is open to initiatives designed to support other issues as well.
 In particular:

-work training and integration into the working world as a means of social inclusion;
+work training and job integration as a means of social inclusion;

 health poverty and diseases;

-- inclusive amateur sport, only at a regional donation level.
+- inclusive amateur sport, only for local donations.

-The Fund looks to solely recognise those projects which offer social benefits, thus those aimed at people with limited economic means, or vulnerable and marginalised individuals.
+The Fund looks to support only those projects which offer social benefits, thus those aimed at people with limited economic means, or vulnerable and marginalised individuals.

 The funded initiatives mainly regard charitable projects based on a vision of solidarity and the central role of the individual, with initiatives primarily of a social nature.